George Eden, 1st Earl of Auckland

 George Eden, 1st Earl of Auckland, GCB, PC (25 August 1784 – 1 January 1849) was an English Whig politician and colonial administrator.
 He was thrice First Lord of the Admiralty and also served as Governor-General of India between 1836 and 1842.
 The province of Auckland, which includes the present regions of Northland, Auckland, Waikato, Bay of Plenty and Gisborne along with the city of Auckland, in New Zealand, was named after him.

-Lord Auckland signed the Tripartite Treaty in June 1838 with Maharaja Ranjit Singh of the Sikh Empire and Shah Shuja of Afghanistan.

 Background and education

 Born in Beckenham, Kent, Auckland was the second son of William Eden, 1st Baron Auckland, and Eleanor, daughter of Sir Gilbert Elliot, 3rd Baronet.
-His sister was the traveller and author Emily Eden, who would visit India for long periods and write about her experiences.
+His sister was the traveller and author Emily Eden, who accompanied her brother to India and wrote about her experiences there.
 He was educated at Eton, and Christ Church, Oxford, and was called to the Bar, Lincoln's Inn, in 1809.
 He became heir apparent to the barony after his elder brother William Eden drowned in the Thames in 1810.

 Political career, 1810–1836

 Auckland was returned to Parliament for Woodstock in 1810 (succeeding his elder brother, William), a seat he held until 1812, and again between 1813 and 1814.
 The latter year he succeeded his father in the barony and took his seat in the House of Lords, supporting the reform party.
 In 1830 he became President of the Board of Trade and Master of the Mint under Lord Grey, and serving as one of the deputy Speakers of the House of Lords.

 He was First Lord of the Admiralty under Grey and then Lord Melbourne in 1834 and again under Melbourne in 1835.
-He gave a commission to William Hobson to sail for the East Indies, which Hobson ultimately rewarded in the naming of his newly created city of Auckland, New Zealand in 1840.
+He gave a commission to William Hobson to sail for the East Indies, which Hobson ultimately rewarded in the naming of his newly created city of Auckland, New Zealand, in 1840.
 Mount Eden in Auckland, the town of Eden, New South Wales and Auckland County, New South Wales were also named after him.